yasayllc/yasay_version/public/PRIVACY_POLICY_Weather.md

 - No personal data or device identifiers are shared.

 ### RevenueCat
 Used for managing in-app subscriptions.
 RevenueCat helps us track which features you have unlocked without needing to know your identity.
+For more information, see RevenueCat's Privacy Policy at https://www.revenuecat.com/privacy.

 ### Apple
-Handles all financial transactions and payment data.
+Handles all financial transactions and payment data for subscriptions.
 Please refer to Apple's Privacy Policy for details on how they handle your payment information.

 ## Data Usage and Sharing